Best Paints & Varnishes

 - Oil-based paint is highly durable, making it great for surfaces that get knocked and kicked a lot, such as trim.
 It does take a while to dry, so you need to plan ahead before starting to paint with it.

-What are the types of varnishes?
+What are the different types of varnishes?

 Different types of varnishes have different formulas and intended uses.
 Here are the main ones to look out for.

-- Spirit varnish is used to polish woodwork, however because it doesn’t weather well, it’s most suited to indoor furniture and decor.
+- Spirit varnish is used to polish woodwork, however, because it doesn’t weather well, it’s most suited to indoor furniture and decor.

 - Acrylic varnish is quick drying, non-toxic and water based, and usually has a high UV-resistance, so it’s suitable for interior and exterior use.